YonatanKoral/ledscape/README.md

 Overview
 ========
-LEDscape is a library and service for controlling individually addressable LEDs from a Beagle Bone Black using the onboard PRUs.
-It currently supports WS281x (WS2811, WS2812, WS2812b), WS2801 and initial support for DMX.
-It is designed to be used with level-shifter capes like those produced by RGB-123.
+LEDscape is a library and service for controlling individually addressable LEDs from a Beagle Bone Black or Beagle Bone Green using the onboard [PRUs](http://processors.wiki.ti.com/index.php/Programmable_Realtime_Unit_Subsystem).
+It currently supports WS281x
+(WS2811, WS2812, WS2812b), WS2801 and initial support for DMX.

 Background